TonyChibi/git_instruction/git_instruction.md

 The GIT is a weird ancient program, that translate as Great Intriging Thing, or maby it is just a git.
 It was created by one ancient wizzard who caled himself Linux, or something like that.
 But that not the point.

-The Git can remember versions of your progects.
-He can memorized every stroke in versions of progect, and can tell you if they are different from version to version.
+The Git can remember versions of your projects.
+He can memorized every stroke in versions of project, and can tell you if they are different from version to version.
 And there is more features in it, but the main purpose is to control versions of yours.

 -*But how can i find it?*

 -It's simple, kido.
 Here is your [reference](https://git-scm.com/downloads) .
-Just choose your version thoroughly comparing to sistem of yours and be gratefull.
+Just choose your version thoroughly comparing to the sistem of yours and be gratefull.

 -*Wow!
 What shall i do now?*